-The popularity of Medicare Advantage varies from one state to another.
-In Minnesota, 56 percent of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).
+The popularity of Medicare Advantage plans varies from one state to another.
+In Minnesota, nearly half of the state’s Medicare population is enrolled in Medicare Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
-Starting in 2019, people who are already enrolled in Medicare Advantage also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+And people who are already enrolled in Medicare Advantage also have the option to switch to a different Advantage plan or to change to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in Massachusetts

-Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
+Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental medical coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, private Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.
+But for those who don’t, optional private Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.

 In all but three states, Medigap plans are standardized under federal rules.
 But Massachusetts is one of the three states where a waiver allows the state to design different Medigap plans.
 In other states, there are ten different Medigap plan designs.
-But in Massachusetts, there’s just the Medicare Core Plan and the Medicare Supplement 1 (this AARP article about the Core Plan and Supplement 1 is an interesting read).
+But in Massachusetts, there’s just the Medicare Core Plan and the Medicare Supplements 1 and 1A.

 (Prior to 2006, Massachusetts also had Medicare Supplement 2, which included coverage for prescription drugs; nationwide, all Medigap plans that included prescription drugs ceased to be available for purchase after the end of 2005 — people began enrolling in Medicare Part D instead — but people who had Supplement 2 in Massachusetts were allowed to keep it if they wanted to).